facebookarchive/augmented-traffic-control/README.md

-# Air Traffic Control
+# Augmented Traffic Control

-Air Traffic Control (ATC) is a tool to allow controlling the connection that a device has to the internet.
+Augmented Traffic Control (ATC) is a tool to allow controlling the connection that a device has to the internet.
 Aspects of the connection that can be controlled include:

 * bandwidth
 * latency